Street Fighter: Street Fighter (1987)

-Street Fighter, designed by Takashi Nishiyama and Hiroshi Matsumoto, was released in the arcades in 1987.
+Street Fighter, designed by Takashi Nishiyama and Hiroshi Matsumoto, was released as an arcade video game in 1987.
 The player controls martial artist Ryu to compete in a worldwide martial arts tournament spanning five countries and 10 opponents.
 A second player can control Ryu's friendly American rival, Ken Masters.
 The player can perform three punch and kick attacks, each varying in speed and strength, and three special attacks: the Hadōken, Shōryūken, and Tatsumaki Senpūkyaku, performed by executing special joystick and button combinations.

-Street Fighter was ported to many popular home computers, including MS-DOS.
+Street Fighter was converted to many home computers, including MS-DOS.
 In 1987, it was released on the TurboGrafx-16 CD add-on console as Fighting Street by Hudson Soft.
 In 2005, Street Fighter was included in Capcom Classics Collection: Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 for the PlayStation 2 and Xbox.
 It is also available in the 2018 compilation, Street Fighter 30th Anniversary Collection for the PlayStation 4, Xbox One, Nintendo Switch and Windows.